swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

   [concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/)
 and take advantage of Swift to handle cleanup for you where possible rather than relying on a dedicated teardown method.
-If teardown is necessary, declare your test suite as a `final` class or actor and implement `deinit`.
-Your cleanup operations should be quick, synchronous, and non-throwing.
+If teardown is necessary, declare your test suite as a class or actor, and implement `deinit` with operations that are synchronous and non-throwing.

 @Row {
   @Column {